-\chg{}{We show in \fg\ref{bulge-disk-colors} the distribution of the rest-frame $M_g - M_i$ colours separately for the bulges and discs of galaxies in the left panel, and the difference between the bulge and disc colour of each galaxy versus its $B/T$ in the right panel.
-Photometric redshifts are used to derive these rest-frame colours (see \sct\ref{sct-methodo-SED}).
-The choice of the $g-i$ colour is motivated by its wide use in ground-based surveys studying nearby galaxies (see references discussed below), and is well constrained with the bands available at the redshifts probed here.
-Indeed, at the median redshift $z_{\rm med}=0.24$ of our sample, the observed \IE and \YE bands are shifted from 530--920 nm to 427--742 nm, and from 950--1212 nm to 766--978 nm, which correspond to the $g+r$ and $i+z$ bands combined, respectively.
-Similarly, at the highest redshifts probed (95\% percentile) $z_{95}=0.54$ we have the \IE, \YE and \JE bands that are shifted from 530--920 nm to 296--514 nm, from 950--1212 nm to 617--787 nm, and from 1168--1567 nm to 758--1018 nm, which roughly corresponds to the $u+g$ bands combined, the reddest half of $r$ and bluest half of $i$, and the reddest half of $i$ along with the $z$ band, respectively.
-Starting from the $2047$ galaxies with $\IE < 21$ and meaningful bulge and disc models (see \sct\ref{sct-check-Re}), we further remove galaxies for which the SED fit has failed to produce $M_g - M_i$ colours for either their bulge or disk.
-This removes points accumulating at $M_g-M_i=-0.2146$ (produced by the SED 31 -- SB11\_A\_0.sed -- with $A_V=0.0$), or at $M_g-M_i=2.5423$ (produced by the SED 8 -- S0\_A\_0.sed -- and $A_V=3.0$), leaving 1885 galaxies whose bulge-disk colours are analysed.} \chg{}{In the left panel of \fg\ref{bulge-disk-colors}, we examine the colour distributions of bulges and disks for the whole sample, and for the components with more than $10\%$ of the total galaxy light (in \IE), so as to avoid drawing conclusions from low flux bulge or disc components which are affected by relatively larger uncertainties, and may not actually model a physical bulge or disc.
+In the left panel of \fg\ref{bulge-disk-colors}, we examine the colour distributions of bulges and discs for the whole sample, and for the components with more than $10\%$ of the total galaxy light (in \IE), so as to avoid drawing conclusions from low flux bulge or disc components which are affected by larger uncertainties, and may not actually model a physical bulge or disc.